osmond/plant-tracker/README.md

 # Plant Tracker

-Plant Tracker is a lightweight PHP and JavaScript application for keeping tabs on your plants.
+Plant Tracker grew out of my love of gardening.
+I used another app for a while but eventually decided to build my own so I could tailor it exactly to my collection.
+The result is a lightweight PHP and JavaScript tool that keeps all my plants in one place.
 It lets you filter which ones need watering or fertilizing and provides a drag-and-drop calendar for rescheduling upcoming tasks.
-Room tags are color coded automatically so you can easily see where each plant lives.
+Room tags are color coded automatically so you can quickly see where each plant lives.

 ## Requirements